FunkeGoodVibe/ProjectManagementApp/README.md

 # Meerkat_Team

+Replica Kanban Board developed using JavaFX.

+Problem: Create an application which would allow clients to manage their work load, setting priorities to each task through the app.
+This app would help the clients in their Project Management tasks.

-Kanban Board - Developed in Java - Project Management App - Team: Alex, Rewaz, Julius, Florence, Funke
+Team: Alex, Rewaz, Julius, Florence, Funke

-No API used